adubkov/zabbixcli/README.md

-# Zabbix cmdline tool
+# zabbixcli
-This tool allows for the manipulation of objects in Zabbix via the restful API.
+This tool allow manipulate on Zabbix objects, like template, over the restful API.
+And keep congituration in YAML files and store them in vcs

 It current supports the following:
-* Create Templates with almost full set of required objects.
+* Create Templates with almost full set of objects.
 * Create Hostgroups and link Templates to them.
 * Create Autoregistration Rules.

-# How it works
-This tool takes yaml formated template file, calculate dependencies, and make required requests to zabbix server for create template hierarchy and other objects if required.
-> **Important**: It`s recomended to remove any templates before use this tool.
+What it's doesn't support yet, but highly desirable:
+* It doesn't remove unused items from template.
+If you remove something from YAML-template, and apply these changes to zabbix, this something, will continue exist in zabbix, and it require manual cleanup.

 ### Requirements
-The zabbix & argparse packages are required but not currently part of the standard library.
+The zabbixcli use [py-zabbix](https://github.com/blacked/py-zabbix) module.
+Which can be installed over pip.
 ```
-cd devops/lib           # go to devops repo
-pip install zabbix/     # install zabbix module from local repo
-pip install argparse
+pip install py-zabbix
 ```

+# How it works
+This tool takes yaml formated template files, resolve dependencies, and make appropriate API calls to zabbix server for create template hierarchy or make another actions.
+> **Important**: I highly recommend remove any current templates before use this tool, and manage your zabbix templates only with zabbixcli.

+### Templates
+Feel free to use any of those templates [zabbixcli-templates](https://github.com/blacked/zabbixcli-templates), modify them or make your own.

 ### Usage

 The tool itself is self documenting, and a helpful usage guide can be found by running the `-h` flag
 ```
 $ zabbixcli